limbo-works/Limbo.Umbraco.YouTube/README.md

 **Name** and **Description** are currently not used, but are meant to be shown in the UI to identify the credentials to the user.

-**ServerKey** should be an API key obtained from the [Google Cloud Platform](https://console.cloud.google.com/) You can create new apps/projects via the [create project page](https://console.cloud.google.com/projectcreate).
+**ApiKey** should be an API key obtained from the [Google Cloud Platform](https://console.cloud.google.com/) You can create new apps/projects via the [create project page](https://console.cloud.google.com/projectcreate).
 Once your project has been created, you can go to the [credentials page](https://console.cloud.google.com/apis/credentials) to create an API key.

-The API key let's this package access the YouTube APi on behalf of your app/project.
+The API key let's this package access the YouTube API on behalf of your app/project.